COMBASE/cloud-api-v3-js-client/docs/PointsOfSaleApi.md

 <a name="getPointOfSaleReceipt"></a>
 # **getPointOfSaleReceipt**
-> Receipt getPointOfSaleReceipt(accountId, pointOfSaleIdOrNumber, receiptId, opts)
+> Receipt getPointOfSaleReceipt(koronaAccountId, pointOfSaleIdOrNumber, receiptId, opts)

 lists a single point of sale-related receipt